 The original location of the restroom has been changed due to site conditions.
-RFQ for design services of the restroom was posted in November 2023.
+Staff will prepare RFQ for design services of the restroom in October 2023.

 The project is related to the Patriots Park Development Phase 1 and 2.
 Since the project will be developed as funding from the Park Reserve is available, all parks funded in this way are competing for the same small amount of funding.